 - Aging.gov launched July 2015 and serves as a National webpage to provide older Americans, their families, friends, and other caregivers, with a one-stop resource for government-wide information on helping older adults live independent and fulfilling lives.

 - Vision Loss Support Groups are available across Indiana, and many of them cater to topics relevant to those who are older and experiencing vision loss.
 Many groups provide educational speakers, recreational activities, and information on local resources; contact the specific group for more information.

-For information regarding resources for Blind Services in Indiana and the Older Independent Blind Program please contact Julia Anderson: Julia.Anderson@fssa.IN.gov or 1-800-545-7763
+For information regarding the Older Independent Blind Program please contact the OIB program director at BVIS@fssa.in.gov or at 1-877-241-8144.